 They published a statement on January 5th.

-A person close to Cruz contacted the FBI through their public access line tip to express concerns about Cruz's erratic behavior and disturbing social media postings, and under established protocols, the information that was provided by the caller, Christopher Ray said should have been assessed as a potential threat to life.
+A person close to Cruz contacted the FBI through their public access line tip line to express concerns about Cruz's erratic behavior and disturbing social media postings.

-For the information received on that line on January 5th, the call's information was not forwarded to the Miami FBI field office, and no further investigation was conducted at the time.
+The call's information was not forwarded to the Miami FBI field office, and no further investigation was conducted at the time.

 Christopher Ray said the Bureau would review what had happened.

-He said we've spoken to the families, the victims, and deeply regret the additional pain this causes all those affected by this horrible tragedy.
+He said, We've spoken to the families, the victims, and deeply regret the additional pain this causes all those affected by this horrible tragedy.

-And uh all the men and women of the FBI are dedicated to keeping the American people safe and are relentlessly committed to improving all of that and how we do it, etc.
+And all the men and women of the FBI are dedicated to keeping the American people safe and are relentlessly committed to improving all of that and how we do it, etc.

 And the FBI has admitted that they were contacted last month by a person who called to inform them of Cruz's desire to kill people and the potential of him conducting a school shooting.

-Uh I understand the anger.
+I understand the anger.

 We've got to now do a threat assessment on every single school and absolutely protect our kids the way they should be.